byteclubfr/prez/README.md

 * `--skip-index`: do not generate `index.html` in target (will remain untouched if already existing)
 * `--skip-user`: do not include user assets
 * `--keep-hidden`: render slides or chapters starting with a dot `.`
-* `--sub-covers`: auto generate cover slides with the dir name as a h1 for each group of vertical slides
+* `--sub-covers`: auto generate cover slides with the dir name as a h1 for each chapter (vertical stack of slides)

 Meta